Jackzor/DayZOrigins/README.md

 House loot disappears, bug has something to do with lag when choosing to unlock house twice.<br/>
 Death Graves don't work (Uses bodies instead)<br/>
 Logout Animation<br/><br/>

-(NOTE:  Folders inside the \MPMissions\ folder don't have to be packed to .pbo format)
+Flying loot(you can't pick up this loot) in some buildings also under the floor! (c)Jackzor (NOTE:  Folders inside the \MPMissions\ folder don't have to be packed to .pbo format)